-Boxelder bugs are not scary bugs considering that they do not bite or spread diseases but they can be quite vexing to a homeowner once encountered.
-They breed and multiply rapidly and in a short period.
-They swarm the south and west sides of the building (which are the sunniest and warmest).
-And when disturbed or crushed they excrete fluids with strong unpleasant odors, which also stain surfaces around the house.
+Boxelder bugs are not scary bugs.
+They don’t bite or spread diseases, but they can be quite vexing to homeowners.
+These bugs breed and multiply rapidly in a short period of time.
+They swarm the south and west sides of buildings, which tend to be the sunniest and warmest.
+When disturbed or crushed, they excrete fluids that have strong, unpleasant odors.
+These fluids can also stain surfaces around your house.

 Signs to Look Out For

-There are certain factors in the set-up of a home that form a conducive environment for the breeding and infestation of boxelder bugs.
-Noticing these signs before-hand can be quite handy in interfering with the cycle of these bugs before it even begins.
+There are certain factors in the setup of a home that create a conducive environment for boxelder bugs.
+Noticing these signs beforehand can help put an end to the cycle of these bugs before it even begins.

 What Not to Do

-A lot of wives tales have gone around from the internet to your local neighborhood conversations on ways to deal with boxelder bugs.
-If you have tried them then you are familiar with their ineffectiveness.
-If you have not (tried them) then here they are so that you do not waste your time and resources to a disappointing end;
+There are a lot of old wives’ tales out there, on both the internet and in local neighborhood conversations, about the best ways to deal with boxelder bugs.
+If you’ve tried them, then you’re familiar with their ineffectiveness.
+If you haven’t tried them, then here they are.
+We’re sharing them so that you don’t waste your time and resources on disappointing results.

-- Soapy water – In the mind, this may seem like a viable option because there is soap and there is water.
-Bugs do not like a lot of water, it drowns them and soap contains chemicals that are not conducive for their existence.
-This will, however, drown and kill a few but will not necessarily deal with their rapid breeding, so no, this is not a viable option
+- Soapy water.
+This may seem like a viable option because of the ingredients: soap and water.
+Bugs don’t like a lot of water because they tend to drown.
+Soap contains chemicals that aren’t conducive to their continued existence.
+Soapy water will drown and kill a few boxelder bugs.
+But sadly, it won’t necessarily deal with their rapid breeding.
+So, no, this isn’t a viable option.

-- Mothballs – This is another common boxelder bug control option which to some may seem legit.
-Well, moth balls are good when dealing with moths but just because moths and boxelder bugs are all insects does not necessarily mean that they would be eradicated through the same means.
-So save yourself from the awful odors of mothballs if you are not dealing with moths
+- Mothballs.
+This is another common boxelder bug control method, which to some may seem legit.
+Mothballs are good for dealing with moths.
+But just because moths and boxelder bugs are insects doesn’t mean that the same means are effective on both.
+So save yourself from that awful mothball odor if you aren’t dealing with moths.

-- Bug bombs – Again, not all bugs are eliminated by the same chemical combinations.
-Fact is boxelder bugs do not like bug bombs, but this just causes them to seek other parts to dwell in within your house like deeper into the walls as they continue to breed and multiply.
-Plus, bug bombs are counter-productive to the intended mission considering that they too like boxelder bugs cause smelly messes and stains around your house
+- Bug bombs.
+Again, the same chemical combinations won’t kill all bugs.
+Boxelder bugs don’t like bug bombs, but bug bombs just force the bugs to seek different parts of your house to dwell in.
+This means they’ll move deeper into the walls as they continue to breed and multiply.
+Bug bombs are a bit counterproductive to the intended mission considering that they can also cause smelly messes and stains around your house.

 What to Do

-When handling pests the best options are to deal with them before they even get the chance to invade your home.
-That is by preventing them access to your home, which you can achieve by noting the signs before-hand and taking up the necessary measures.
+When handling pests, your best bet is to deal with them before they even get the chance to invade your home.
+You can do this by restricting their access to your home, by noting the signs beforehand and taking the necessary measures.

-If you can read the signs such as the ones mentioned above prevention becomes easier.
-Just so you know prevention is way more cost effective than having to deal with a boxelder bug invasion so here they are.
+If you can read the signs, such as the ones mentioned above, prevention becomes easier.
+Prevention is much more cost effective than having to deal with a boxelder bug invasion, so here are some prevention tips.